kevgo/tricorder/README.md

 - `git diff --check` to detect unresolved merge conflict markers

 Tricorder downloads and runs third-party tools automatically.
-The first time you run `tricorder lint`, you might see:
+The first time you run `tricorder lint`, you might see it talking to API of hosting platforms and downloading binaries from them:

 ```sh
 Talking to GitHub API (https://api.github.com/repos/rvben/rumdl/releases/latest) ... ok